siobhanlgorman/favoureats/TESTING.md

 Testing Steps:
 1. Navigate to the website of [favoureats](https://favoureats.herokuapp.com/)
 2. Click on the 'Sign In' link in the navigation menu and sign in with username and password
-3. Navigate to the page of [favoureats](https://favoureats.herokuapp.com/myrecipes) to view a list of the logged in users recipes
+3. Navigate to the page of [favoureats](https://favoureats.herokuapp.com/myrecipes) to view a list of the logged in user's recipes
 4. Click on view beside a recipe in the list to view the full recipe detail page
 5. Click on edit beside a recipe in the list to view the recipe form, edit the content and click on 'Submit Recipe' to save changes
 6. Click on delete beside a recipe in the list to delete a recipe.